Copex-uk/Copex-uk/README.md

 - 👋 Hi, I’m @Copex-uk
 - 👀 I’m interested in GO
 - 🌱 I’m currently learning GO
-- 💞️ I’m looking to collaborate on (Still Learning)
+- 💞️ I’m looking to collaborate on N/A (Still Learning)
-- 📫 How to reach me, <Unavaible>
+- 📫 How to reach me, -Unavaible-

 <!---
 Copex-uk/Copex-uk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.